isadurni/portfoliosite/README.md

 [Check it out here!](https://isadurni.github.io/portfoliosite/)

 ## **About**
-This portfolio website serves as a professional showcase of my skills, projects, and experiences tailored for recruiters and potential collaborators.
-Designed using the Hugo Coder theme, the site features a clean, minimalist aesthetic that focuses on content and usability.
-It's hosted on GitHub Pages for easy access and updates.
+This portfolio website serves as a professional showcase of my skills, projects, and experiences for recruiters and potential collaborators.

 ## **Features**